francisco-polaco/francisco-polaco/README.md

 - 🌱 I’m learning more about concurrency and performance 🏃💨
 - ⚡ Fun fact: While my surname stands for Polish in Portuguese, I'm not actually Polish.
 - 😃 I love:
     - 🛫  Traveling
     - 🎸  Rock and 80's music
     - 💲  The world of personal finance
+    - 🥘  Being a foodie
     - 🎮  Playing videogames

 ### Connect with me: